turbod89/toDom/README.md

 ### Structure
 Structure could be:
-- An string.
+- A string or a number.
 In such case `toDom` will return an Text element.
-- An array where *first element* is * not a string*.
+- An array where *first element* is *not a string*.
 In such case, `toDom` will return an array with `toDom` function applied to all its elements.
 - An array where first element is a *string*.
 In such case:
     - First element will be the tag name of the DOM element.
     - For the rest of them: